mikenakis/Bathyscaphe/README.md

 	- Are your inkscape skills better than mine?
 Can you improve my SVG drawing of Trieste or come up with an entirely different one which is better?
 Be my guest!
 - #### Configuration
 	- There is still a lot of configuration/administrative work do be done on Bathyscaphe, but I am a software engineer, not an operations engineer, (and don't even get me started on the "devops" hoax!) so help in that area would be appreciated.
 For example:
+		- Automatically generating a GitHub release from a GitHub tag.
+			- Currently, nothing new appears in mikenakis/Bathyscaphe/releases when I execute the Release-Workflow; instead, a new entry appears in mikenakis/Bathyscaphe/releases/tag.
+I can manually create a release from a tag, but I would rather not.
+It is unclear to me how to automate this.
+		- Including binaries in a GitHub release.
+			- Currently, a release on GitHub (which I can only manually create at the moment) only contains source code in zip and tar.gz format.
+In addition to being automatically generated, a release should also contain the jar files.
 		- Publishing to Maven Central
 			- I have already reserved `io.github.mikenakis` on Maven Central, and now I need to deploy there; however, they have a comprehensive set of requirements which includes things that I have never done before, for example, signing code with GPG.
 I am slowly learning how to do each step, but someone who has done it before could greatly help in this area.
+	- The TODO list contains more things that need to be done.
 - #### Sponsorship
 	- If you would like to fund me to continue developing Bathyscaphe, or if you would like to see a DotNet version of Bathyscaphe sooner rather than later, you can bestow me with large sums of money; that always helps.